 Studying Animal Bowen Therapy

-If you live in Australia and are interested in studying Bowen therapy for animals, please contact the relevant training providers via the websites listed below:
+If you live in Australia and are interested in studying Bowen therapy for animals, please contact the relevant training providers via their websites listed below.

 Animal Bowen Therapy Case Studies

 Read about some successful animal case studies using Bowen therapy:

 Videos featuring Bowen therapy on animals